ni/nilrt/docs/README.kernel.md

 ## Rebuilding NI out-of-tree Drivers with DKMS

+### Transferring the Kernel Source to the Target

 DKMS needs access to the kernel headers/config/source in order to re-version out-of-tree NI drivers.
-You can copy the full kernel source to the target and create the appropriate symlinks in /lib/modules.
-But, this will not work very well on RT targets that have limited disk space.

-An alternative is to network mount the kernel source directory from the host build machine.
+#### With `sshfs`

+If the build host is running an SSH daemon (or is able to start one) and is accessible over the network, the target can mount the build directory over the network, saving limited disk space resources.

 1. Start the sshd daemon on the host.